Marussia MR03: Marussia MR03B

 Following special FIA permission sought by the Manor-Marussia team in February 2015, the car was modified into the MR03B after basic modifications to meet 2015 regulations, pending a new chassis being built – that ultimately never materialised.
 The revised car differed most notably in the nosecone area and had to weigh more, from 691 kg to 702 kg, due to new technical specifications in 2015.
-The MR03B continued to bear the "#JB17" logo in honour of Jules Bianchi.
+The MR03B continued to bear the "#JB17" logo in honour of Bianchi.

 Will Stevens and Roberto Merhi were contracted to drive, but the late rescue package meant that the car arrived at the opening round of the season without any form of testing.
 Ultimately, they did not qualify for the race, as they had not participated in qualifying or any session during the weekend.
 This was due mostly in part to the team's computers being wiped clean of data in the days leading up to the auction; the oversight went completely undetected by the entire team until the days before the Grand Prix when the car was being assembled in Australia.
 The team was cleared of any malicious wrongdoing by the FIA after a hearing, and resolved their software issues in time for the next event.